linode/docs/docs/networking/dns/configure-your-linode-for-reverse-dns/index.md

     ![Selecting reverse DNS](rdns-edit-select.png)

 1. In the **Edit Reverse DNS** field, add your Linode's fully qualified domain name and click on the **Save** button.
-You should snow see the domain name you entered listed under the **Reverse DNS** column.
+You should now see the domain name you entered listed under the **Reverse DNS** column.

     ![Selecting reverse DNS](rdns-set-success.png)